sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![check now](check-now.png)

-    > Note that two other alerts may also be triggered by the above SQL; table growth of non-partitioned column-store tables and  record count of column-store table partitions.
+    > Note that two other alerts may also be triggered by the above SQL: table growth of non-partitioned column-store tables and record count of column-store table partitions.

 5. The Database Overview in the SAP HANA cockpit will indicate if a medium or high alert was triggered.
 The refresh interval can be set to control how often the contents of the page are updated.